Tag: Xiongnu

 In fury and despair, Woyanqudi Chanyu took his own life.

 The Left Grand Juqu, Dulongqi, fled to the Right Tuqi King, and their followers all surrendered to Huhanye Chanyu.
 Huhanye returned to the central court and, after several months, disbanded the troops, sending them back to their original territories.
-He then summoned his brother Hutu’wusi, who had been living among the common people, and appointed him Left Guli King.
+He then summoned his brother Hutu’wusi, who had been living among the common people, and appointed him Left Luli King.
 At the same time, he dispatched agents to sow dissension among the nobles under the Right Tuqi King, attempting to incite them to kill him.

 That winter, however, Dulongqi and the Right Tuqi King jointly established Rizhu King Boxutang as Tuqi Chanyu, and mobilized tens of thousands of troops to strike eastward against Huhanye Chanyu.
 Huhanye’s forces were defeated and scattered.
-Tuqi Chanyu returned to the central court and appointed his eldest son Dutu’wuxi as the Left Guli King and his younger son Gumou’loutou as the Right Guli King, establishing both in the Xiongnu’s court.
+Tuqi Chanyu returned to the central court and appointed his eldest son Dutu’wuxi as the Left Luli King and his younger son Gumou’loutou as the Right Luli King, establishing both in the Xiongnu’s court.

 The 2nd year of Emperor Xuan’s Shen’jue Era (60 B.C.)